 \textbf{Receiver operating characteristics curves for compact binaries}.
-We extend the robustness test to show that the ML-enhanced cWB for generic transients is also providing a better sensitivity to CBC sources than the standard method.
-This test is performed on three CBC simulation sets, stellar mass BBHs, IMBHBs and eBBHs, each one spanning different regions in parameter spaces and fiducial volumes as described in Sec.~\ref{subsec:astro}.
+We extend the robustness test to show that the ML-enhanced cWB for generic transients is also providing a better sensitivity to CBC sources than the standard method for bursts.
+This test is performed on three CBC simulation sets, stellar mass BBHs, IMBHBs, and eBBHs, each one spanning different regions in parameter spaces and fiducial volumes as described in Sec.~\ref{subsec:astro}.
 The receiver operating characteristics curves for each set are shown in Figure~\ref{fig:roc}.
-Detection efficiencies improve across the entire iFAR threshold range, detecting around $8 - 25\%$ more from our BBH set, $18 - 32\%$ more from our IMBH set, and $8 - 21\%$ more from our eBBH set.\footnote{Our receiving operating characteristic curves cannot be compared across different sets, nor are meant to be representative of a sensitive volume for each set.
-This is so because each set is built under very different assumptions in e.g. volume densities and distributions of intrinsic parameters of the sources.} The results of this test are found to be consistent with the increased CBC detections presented in Sec.~\ref{sec:zero-lag}.
+Detection efficiencies improve across the entire iFAR threshold range, detecting around $8 - 25\%$ more from our BBH set, $18 - 32\%$ more from our IMBH set, and $8 - 21\%$ more from our eBBH set.\footnote{Our receiver operating characteristic curves cannot be compared across different sets, nor are meant to be representative of a sensitive volume for each set.
+This is so because each set is built under very different assumptions on rate densities and distributions of intrinsic parameters of the sources.} The results of this test are found to be consistent with the increased number of CBC detections presented in Sec.~\ref{sec:zero-lag}.